vrcx-team/VRCX/README.md

 [![VRCX Discord Invite](https://img.shields.io/discord/854071236363550763?color=%237289DA&logo=discord&logoColor=white&label=discord)](https://vrcx.app/discord)

-VRCX is an assistant/companion application for VRChat that provides information about and helps you accomplish various things related to VRChat in a more convenient fashion than relying on the plain VRChat client (desktop or VR), or website alone.
-It also includes some other neat features outlined below.
+VRCX is an assistant/companion application for VRChat that provides information about and helps you accomplish various things related to VRChat in a more convenient fashion than relying on the plain VRChat client (desktop or VR), or website alone. <br>
+<h1><strong>⚠️Most content is unavailable in this build.</strong></h1>
 # Getting Started

 <div align="center">